core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * A pairwise OSCORE {{RFC8613}} Security Context between the client and the proxy, as defined in {{I-D.ietf-core-oscore-capable-proxies}}.

 * REQ3.
-If end-to-end secure communication is required between the client and the servers in the CoAP group, exchanged messages MUST be protected by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, as discussed in {{Section 5 of I-D.ietf-core-groupcomm-bis}}.
+If end-to-end secure communication is required between the client and the servers in the CoAP group, exchanged messages MUST be protected by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, as discussed in {{Sections E and F of I-D.ietf-core-groupcomm-bis}}.
 This requires the client and the servers to have previously joined the correct OSCORE group, for instance by using the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 The correct OSCORE group to join can be pre-configured or alternatively discovered, for instance by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

 This document defines how to achieve the following objectives.